 Using the tool

 This calculator helps give an indication of the chances of living to certain ages.
-It's based on UK Pensions Industry Data* and your own assessment of your general health.
+It's based on UK Life Insurance and Pensions Industry Data* and your own assessment of your general health.

 You may want to explain to your client that:

 Reasonable health – assumes that you are feeling okay health wise, but not brilliant.
-You take tablets for high cholesterol and blood pressure.
+You have managed to give up smoking, and you take medication for Type 2 Diabetes.

-Challenging health – assumes that your health is struggling.
-Although you take tablets for high blood pressure and cholesterol, it is the more serious condition such as Parkinsons that is impacting on your activities of daily living.
+Challenging health – assumes that your health is struggling as a result of a more serious condition such as Parkinsons that is impacting on your activities of daily living.

 *The Continuous Mortality Investigation (2017).